Skip to main content

 Q: Can tasks have subtasks?

-A: Yes, tasks can have parent-child relationships using the parent_task field.
+A: Yes, tasks can have parent-child relationships using the parent task field.
 Create subtasks through the Subtasks tab in the task detail view.

 Q: Can I assign a task to multiple people?